top of page

 The History and Future of Global 'Sheeplands'

-The Ecotopia 2121 project attempts to predict and design for the future environmental challenges besetting cities all around the world.
-As such, the main focus is upon urban settings.
-However, this month, we tried something slightly different; to predict the influence of changing rural environments on the urban world.
+This urban futures project attempts to predict and design for the future environmental problems besetting cities all around the world.
+As such, the main focus is upon humans agents working in their urban settings.
+However, this month, we are looking deep into the past as we outline the influence of non-human agents in the historical development of towns & cities and nations & empires.
+As we did so, we concentrated on one particular human / non-human connection; the Age-Old relationship between humanity and sheep.

-We also concentrated on one particular agricultural relationship; the "human - sheep" relationship.
 Long ago, the relationship between humans and sheep via sheep farming set up a gradual change in how humans managed and organized their environment.
-This included the creation of the world's first cities in ancient Mesopotamia.
-We depicted this in a short film we've made (see below) which introduces the 10,000 year history of the role of sheep in human civilization.
+This included the creation of the world's first cities in ancient Mesopotamia -- as our edutainment movie below explains...

-Moving from the ancient past and into the far future, we present below the continuing saga of human - sheep relations...
+Moving from the past and into the far future, we now present below the continuing saga of sheep / human relations projected into the centuries and millennia ahead.

 A Mesopotamian Sheepscape of the Future – Mosaic Suburbs in Baghdad